aeon-toolkit/aeon/docs/glossary.md

     series contained within may be of different lengths, sampled at different frequencies, contain differing {term}`timepoints` etc.

-    Commonly referred to as a {term}`panel time series` depending on context and discipline.
+    Also referred to as a {term}`panel time series` depending on context and discipline.

 Univariate
 Univariate time series